Minot Air Force Base

-Originally opened in 1957 as an Air Defense Command (ADC) base, Minot AFB became a major Strategic Air Command (SAC) base in the early 1960s, with both nuclear armed intercontinental ballistic missiles and manned bombers and aerial refueling aircraft.
+Originally opened in 1957 as an Air Defense Command (ADC) base, Minot AFB became a major Strategic Air Command (SAC) base in the early 1960s, with both nuclear armed intercontinental ballistic missiles and manned bombers, supported with aerial refueling aircraft.

 When SAC was inactivated in 1992, the nuclear mission of the base was divided between two commands, with missiles going to the Air Force Space Command (AFSPC) and manned bombers to the Air Combat Command (ACC).
 With the establishment of AFGSC in 2009, missiles and manned bombers (excluding the B-1 Lancer) were transferred from AFSPC and ACC to AFGSC in late 2009 and early 2010.

 History

 Construction of Minot AFB began in May 1956 and it officially opened on January 10, 1957, named for the nearby city of Minot.
 The base is approximately 40 mi south of the 49th parallel, the international border with Canada, and the tripoint of North Dakota with the Canadian provinces of Saskatchewan and Manitoba.